 My paternal grandfather died when my father was just thirteen years old.
 Within a year of his father’s death, my father worked two jobs to help support his family to the tune of $350 a month (in 2016 dollars).
 Neither of my parents went to college, but they were determined to provide my siblings and I with the highest quality education possible given their middle class income.
 I went to private school from the time I was in fourth grade through college.
 I graduated from the University of Notre Dame in just three and a half years, and by the time I was twenty six years old I was working for an information technology consulting firm a couple of blocks from Wall Street.
 My bill rate was $250 an hour.
 While on assignment in Toronto, I had a troubling experience at work.
 The genesis of the crisis that nearly resulted in my suicide was a single, negative interaction with the senior client on my sub-team in Toronto.
 At our first meeting, the senior client manager on the team asked me if I had any prior experience working with commercial lending, credit risk management systems.
 The way he framed the question indicated he assumed I would respond affirmatively, but I had no such relevant experience.
-I balked at saying no, and then pivoting to explain why I would still be a valuable asset to the team and the project as a whole.
+I balked at saying no, and then pivoted to explain why I would still be a valuable asset to the team and the project as a whole.
 Instead, I responded, “Excuse me?” as if I didn’t hear his question.
-The man was less than five feet away from me, and he spoke quite clearly; I was instantly and irrevocably mortified.
+The man was less than five feet away from me, and he spoke quite clearly; I was mortified.
 By the time he had finished rephrasing his question slightly, I was ready to give him my “no” which I did, but I failed miserably, in my view anyway, when I tried to pivot back to why he should still be pleased to have me on his team.

 I began to suffer as a result of this interaction, not because of what had happened, but rather because of my interpretation of what had happened.
 My self image and my sense of self-worth had been based on what authority figures in my life thought of me.
 This worked fine for the first twenty six years of my life.
 My parents were the first authority figures in my life, followed by my teachers and then my superiors at work.
 My sense of self-worth and self-esteem was probably higher than average because the feedback that I had received from these people was overwhelmingly positive.
 This incident at work in Toronto changed all of that.
 I became convinced that an authority figure (my client) thought very poorly of me.
 He never said this, but I believed that he was thinking thoughts like this: I can’t believe that we’re paying this guy two hundred and fifty bucks an hour!
 He’s not worth $2.50 an hour!!
-Whether he thought this or not really wasn’t important.
+Whether he thought this or not really isn’t important.
 It’s what I thought an authority figure thought about me, and in a very short period of time, I believed it as the irrefutable truth.
 I came to see myself as an under-qualified, over-compensated fraud.

 It still seems incredible to me how quickly I unraveled; how quickly hope and excitement for the future were replaced by fear and apprehension.
 Within a month’s time, my internal monologue became almost unrecognizable to me.
 The voice I was accustomed to hearing, one brimming with confidence, resourcefulness, excitement and determination was replaced by one saddled with uncertainty, doubt, indecision and distress.
 Thinking and feeling so negatively about myself for an extended period of time was a novel experience for me.
 I searched my psyche in vain for something to reverse my psychological and emotional slide, but the unrelenting pessimism of the voice in my head stripped away my self-esteem and hope for things to come.
 Silencing my fearful, troubled, constantly-questioning self-talk at night was so difficult that getting sound sleep became impossible.
-Night after night I only slept between zero to three hours at most thanks to the ceaseless barrage of dark, automatic thoughts that bombarded my consciousness, and ate away at my sanity.
+Night after night I slept between zero to three hours at most thanks to the ceaseless barrage of dark, automatic thoughts that bombarded my consciousness, and ate away at my sanity.
 As I continued descending a downward spiral of disempowering thoughts, I began to ruminate over what I was doing with my life.
 I remember the first glimmer of my very first suicidal ideation.
 It happened on a particularly turbulent flight home to New York from Toronto on a Friday afternoon.
 Normally unnerved by turbulence, I found the unlikely prospect of crashing oddly comforting.
 I remember thinking: If only this plane would go down, I wouldn’t have to worry about this miserable assignment any longer.